Youssef Toutouh

-Youssef Toutouh (born 6 October 1992) is a Danish professional footballer of Moroccan descent who plays as an attacking midfielder for Brønshøj.
+Youssef Toutouh (born 6 October 1992) is a Danish retired professional footballer who played as an attacking midfielder, and current manager of B.93's U14 team.

 Club career

 Hvidovre

 After playing two years for the youth teams, Toutouh was promoted to the first team squad in the summer 2010 after some good seasons at the U19 squad.
 At the age of only 18, Totouh managed to become a regular first team player and got his debut on 2 October 2010 against FC Roskilde in the Danish 1st Division.
 He scored his first goal against Vendsyssel FF in January 2011.

 FC Copenhagen

 After a good season on the first team, Toutouh got many interested clubs behind him, for example F.C.
 Copenhagen, who invited him to a one-week trial.
 The trial was extended for a further week.
 After two weeks of trail and one friendly game played, F.C.
 Copenhagen signed Toutouh on a three-year contract and took with the team on training camp in Austria.
 The FC Copenhagen management was very impressed by Toutouh and also said to the medias, that it was very rare, that a trial turned out with a contract.
 Toutouh was seen as one of the biggest talents in the country at this time.